Licious: How it is Emerging as a One-Stop Platform for Fresh Meat & Sea Food

 Licious - Growth and Revenue

 The business saw a 500% growth in the past years and continues to hold on to the momentum.
 While all product categories saw growth, the ready-to-cook and ready-to-eat categories contributed significantly to the revenue.
-Products like the kebab range & chicken spreads emerged as favourites, while new launches like tandoori products are seeing quick traction too.
+Products like the kebab range & chicken spreads emerged as favorites, while new launches like tandoori products are seeing quick traction too.
 Licious is in fact, hailed as the largest player in this segment.

 The company has enjoyed a repeat purchase rate of 90% and continues to enjoy the same.
 Licious further takes pride in the fact that the company has successfully served more than 2 million unique customers during the past year.

 People usually say that most Indians are vegetarians.
 But this is not true.
 More than 73% of the population in India eats meat.
 This is the biggest fact behind Licious' growth.
 Surveys say that the fresh meat and seafood market is very unorganized.
-This is why online platforms have emerged to help people all around.
+That is why online platforms have emerged to help people all around.
 Licious promised its consumers hygiene and quality.

-• The company delivered more than 2 million unique customers till October, 2021.
+• The company delivered more than 2 million unique customers till October 2021.

-• Licious valuation is $ 1.5 billion as of July, 2023.
+• Licious valuation is $ 1.5 billion as of July 2023.

-• The company have 1,535 employees.
+• The company has 1,535 employees.

 Licious Financials